Constraining lepton flavor violating SMEFT $2q2\ell$ operators from low-energy cLFV processes: Results and discussion

-All observables under consideration are arranged according to their decreasing order of experimental limits, starting from $\CRmue(\sim 10^{-13})$, followed by $K_L^0\to e^{\pm}\mu^{\mp}(\sim 10^{-12})$ and so on.
+All the observables under consideration are arranged in ascending order of their experimental limits (\ie, in descending order of stringency), starting from $\CRmue(\sim 10^{-13})$, followed by $K_L^0\to e^{\pm}\mu^{\mp}(\sim 10^{-12})$ and so on.
 As explained in the caption of Fig.\,\ref{Fig:emuplot}, the numbers shown represent the exponent $x$ in the relation $\mathcal C_{\rm max}=10^x$, providing the maximum allowed value of the WC that satisfies the current experimental limit.
 The most stringent constraint on a given WC corresponds to the smallest (most negative) value of $x$.
 The boxes are also colour coded, with lighter shades starting from yellow, representing weaker constraints, whereas the darker boxes refer to a stronger constraint, as shown in the legend of the figure.
-A missing entry corresponding to a particular WC-observable pair indicates that the operator is not relevant for that process and thus produces a very weak limit ($\mathcal C_{\rm max}\geq(4\pi)^2$).
+A missing entry corresponding to a particular WC-observable pair indicates that the operator is not relevant for that process and thus are not constrained by the corresponding observable.
 In the following, we shall explain the limits in the figure systematically.

-One can readily see that almost all the WCs of vector operators consisting of left-handed quark doublet current ($\mathcal C_{\ell q}^{(1)},\mathcal C_{\ell q}^{(3)}$ and $\mathcal{C}_{qe}$) are constrained by most of the observables involving interaction of $d$-type quarks, despite the difference in the quark indices relevant to the process and that of the operator (see Tables-\ref{Tab:Operator_different-quark_indices} and \ref{Tab:Operator_same-quark_indices} for details).
+One can readily see that almost all the WCs of vector operators consisting of left-handed quark doublet current ($\mathcal C_L$'s) are constrained by most of the observables involving interaction of $d$-type quarks, despite the difference in the quark-flavour indices relevant to the process and that of the operator (see Tables-\ref{Tab:Operator_different-quark_indices} and \ref{Tab:Operator_same-quark_indices} for details).
 Here we note that according to our convention, the running mass matrix of $u_L$-type quarks is diagonal at $\Lambda$ (\textit{Warsaw up} basis in \textsf{Wilson}), due to which WCs of operators with $d_L$-type quarks involve the CKM rotation as,

+where $X\in\{L,R\}$ is the chirality of lepton vector FCNC.
+Summations over repeated indices are implicit following Einstein's convention. $\tilde C$ and $C$ represent the WCs of the LEFT operator involving quarks in mass eigenstates ($\tilde O$) and flavour eigenstates ($O$), respectively, and $V$ represents the CKM matrix.
+Similarly,

+are for scalar ($Z=S$) and tensor ($Z=T$) WCs.
+Thus for operators involving left-handed $d$-type quark(s), a mass-eigenstate WC receives contributions from all the flavour-eigenstate WCs with different flavour indices, weighted by the corresponding CKM matrix element(s).
+Thus, depending on these elements, the observable becomes sensitive to WCs with all the flavour indices.
+Thus, one finds a constraint for the WC.